flynnlambrechts/bananagrams_engine_comp3821/README.md

 Requires a recent download of the python implementation pypy at https://www.pypy.org/download.html to run the benchmarker.py and main.py files

-To test an algorithm run:
+To test an algorithm make sure your current directory is /src and run:
 ```
 pypy3 benchmarker.py pletter1 pletter2
 ```